1. Home

 Make use of a summary

-A store manager relies heavily on relationships with others, both customers and employees, and the store manager summary should reflect that.
-The profile, or professional summary, is the place to inject some personality into your resume in 3-5 sentences.
+A store manager relies heavily on relationships with others, both customers and employees, and your store manager resume summary should reflect that.
+The profile, or professional summary, is the place to inject some personality into your resume with 3-5 sentences.
+This is your chance to sell your prospective employer on your personality and your talent for growing sales and retaining employees.

 You can find adaptable store manager resume example summaries below: